Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

   }

 The elements of the input family are thus pairs of the data products labeled :cpp:`"Waveforms"` and :cpp:`"Pedestals"` in each APA. [#zip]_
-In this case, the data-product set for both data products is the same—i.e. for a given invocation of :cpp:`find_hits_subtract_pedestals`, both data products will be associated with the same APA.
+In this case, the data cell for both data products is the same—i.e. for a given invocation of :cpp:`find_hits_subtract_pedestals`, both data products will be associated with the same APA.

-There are cases, however, where an algorithm needs to operate on data products from *different* data-product sets :need:`DUNE 89`.
+There are cases, however, where an algorithm needs to operate on data products from *different* data cells :need:`DUNE 89`.

 .. note::